tigris-mt/aurum/docs/groups.md

 * `dirt_base=1`: This node can be replaced by dirt spreaders.
 * `dirt_smother=1`: This node will be replaced by dirt if an opaque block is on top of it.
 * `dirt_spread=1`: This node will spread to nodes with light.
+* `fertilizer=x`: This fertilizer will turn the soil under it into fertile soil of level x when placed and right-clicked with a shovel.
 * `flora=1`: This node will spread to soil or `_flora_spread_node` in def.
 	* If `_on_flora_spread(pos, node)` is defined, then it will be called before the actual spreading.
 If it returns false, spread will be cancelled.
 	* It may return a second node name for the node to spread.